jaskaran-online/markdown-mermaid/PRD.md

 - Autosave prevents data loss on crash for changes older than 3 seconds.

 Security and Privacy
-- No external network calls for core rendering; all processing local.
+- No network calls; all processing is local to the browser.
 - Sanitize Markdown/HTML to prevent XSS in preview and exported HTML.
 - File access limited to files user selects; no background scanning.
-- Telemetry opt‑in only; disabled by default (if implemented later).
+- No telemetry or analytics in MVP.

 Compatibility
-- Desktop web: latest Chrome, Edge, Firefox, Safari.
+- Desktop web only: latest Chrome, Edge, Firefox, Safari.
-- Optional desktop packaging: Electron (macOS/Windows/Linux) to enable native PDF export and local filesystem access.

 ## 6) UX and Interaction Design